sathomas/sathomas.me/content/blog/statamodels/statamodels.md

 ## Non-Linear Least Squares

 A simple approach for finding parameter values is non-linear least squares with Stata’s `nl` command.
 It makes assumptions that are not always appropriate (e.g. errors are normally distributed) but even when those assumptions don’t hold, the approach may be helpful as a first step.
-The `nl` results can provide good initial values and, e.g., estimates for the error variance.
+The `nl` results can provide good initial values and, potential estimates for the error variance.
 The simplest way to use `nl` is with expressions.

 ```stata
 nl (y = {alpha} - {beta} * {lamda} ^ x), ///